pion/mediadevices/README.md

 }
 ```

-Since `mediadevices` doesn't implement the video/audio codecs, it needs to call the codec library from the system through cgo.
-Therfore, you're required to install the codec libraries before you can use them in `mediadevices`.
+Since `mediadevices` doesn't implement the video/audio codecs, it needs to call the codec libraries from the system through cgo.
+Therefore, you're required to install the codec libraries before you can use them in `mediadevices`.
 In the next section, it shows a list of available codecs, where the packages are defined, and how to install the codec library to your system.

 Note: there's no recommendation to choose one codec or another as it is very complex and subjective.